AkhiJix/Lyrvana/README.md

 To be ingested by Elasticsearch, the data needs to be converted from CSV to JSON.
 Since the data is around 70MBs, the online converters won't be able to do the conversion.
-Therfore, a python script [*csvtojson.py*]("../data/csvtojson.py") is written to perform the conversion.
-The output is [LyrJson.json](..data/LyrJson.zip)
+Therfore, a python script [*csvtojson.py*]("/data/csvtojson.py") is written to perform the conversion.
+The output is [*LyrJson.zip*](/data/LyrJson.zip)
-> PS: Unzip [zip file](../data/songdata.zip) first to get the csv file.
+> PS: Unzip [zip file](/data/songdata.zip) first to get the csv file. <br />
 > PS: There is an extra comma in Line 2 of the generated JSON file, and it needs to be removed manually.

-Optionally, you may want to include images of artist in your search results, [artistimages.py](../data/artistimages.py) shows a rudimentary way to obtain artist images from Wikipedia pages using BeautifulSoup, a Python Web Scraping tool.
+Optionally, you may want to include images of artist in your search results, [*artistimages.py*](/data/artistimages.py) shows a rudimentary way to obtain artist images from Wikipedia pages using BeautifulSoup, a Python Web Scraping tool.

 The data preprocessing is now complete.